KennyHoang-CS/lessons-demo/README.md

 # About
-A 90-minutes demo utilizing rest api, grpcs for backend <-> backend communication.
+Demo utilizing rest api, grpcs for backend <-> backend communication.
 Next on the to-do list: work on the infrastructure, such as adding tests (i.e unit tests), remove hard coded env values, and more.

+Time spent on this: 90-minutes

 # Lesson Versioning System